-The Company has been approved by HM Revenue & Customs as an investment trust under section 1158 Corporation Tax Act (CTA) 2010 for the year ended 31 March 2011.
+The Company has been approved by HM Revenue & Customs ('HMRC') as an investment trust under section 1158 Corporation Tax Act 2010 for the year ended 31 March 2012.
 As a result, it is not liable to corporation tax on capital gains.
-In the opinion of the Directors, the Company has subsequently conducted its affairs so as to enable it to continue to obtain approval as an investment trust.
+Section 1158 has been amended such that the Company has been able to seek approval of compliance in advance, under section 1159, for the accounting year commencing 1 April 2012 and all subsequent financial years.
+The Company has been accepted by HMRC as an approved investment trust subject to it continuing to meet the relevant eligibility conditions and ongoing requirements.
+The Company intends to conduct its affairs so as to enable it to comply with the requirements.